 So do give it a go, it's fun to experiment and if Mr Tetley can do it so can you.
 I have!

-Join me for a stroll around our charming Historic Town followed by a truly traditional Afternoon Tea.
+Join me for a truly memorable stroll around our charming Historic Town followed by a delicious Afternoon Tea.
 I'll reveal how my family came to own Bolsover Castle, why I was made a Baroness, why I left Bolsover and why I've returned!
-And of course there'll be plenty of gossip along the way!
+And of course, there'll be plenty of gossip along the way!

 Call Me on 07930 258 399

 I hope you've enjoyed discovering a little about my Victorian world.
 In the meantime, I’d love to hear your comments and any questions you may have.

 You can also find me on Facebook .